 Bluebikes is Metro Boston’s official bike share program, designed to give residents and visitors a fun, affordable and convenient alternative to walking, taxis, buses and the “T.” There are more than 200 Bluebikes stations and over 1,800 bikes across Boston, Brookline, Cambridge and Somerville, making Bluebikes the most accessible way to get around and explore.

-To use Bluebikes, join as an Annual Member through the website or buy an Explorer Pass or Single Trip through the Bluebikes mobile app at any station kiosk.
+To use Bluebikes, join as an Annual Member through the website or buy an Adventure Pass or Single Trip through the Bluebikes mobile app at any station kiosk.
 You’ll get access to all bikes in the system, and you can pick up a bike from any station and return it to any other, making Bluebikes a great way to get around or explore the area.
 Learn more about the different membership and pass options on our Pricing page.

 If you plan to ride with children under 16 years old, are looking for a specific type of bicycle, are interested in a guided tour, or want to keep a bike out for several hours at a time, traditional bike rental might work better for you.
 In this case, you will typically need to decide in advance how long you want to keep the bike out, and when you’re finished, you will likely be required to return the bike to its original location.